kiyoaki/AutoTrader/README.md

 # AutoTrader
-BTC FX Trading Software Sample for bitFlyer
+The sample of BTC FX trading software for bitFlyer.

 ## Getting Started